 The philosophy department has established an annual essay contest for undergraduates.
 Submissions for are due at the end of April.
 Winners are recognized at our annual reception and award ceremony in June.

 The undergraduate Philosophy Club meets weekly to discuss philosophical topics.
-For 2013 - 14, the club will meet on Thursdays from 7 to 8 P.M., in the Garrison Room of the student union.
 The club's Web site is here.

 The Barrall Family Philosophy Scholarship is awarded to students who have at least junior standing, have declared a philosophy major, and have earned a minimum grade point average of 3.5 in the major and a UCD grade point average of 3.25 or more.
 The students should also have financial need as determined by the Undergraduate Scholarship Office and a history of community service or other activities that demonstrate an ongoing personal interest in bettering society and the world in general.
 The application form for 2014-15 is now available online at http://financialaid.ucdavis.edu/scholarships/Apply.html.